EdwardLinS/EdwardLinS/README.md

 **[ReViSE: Reconstructing Visual Stimuli from EEG Signals](https://github.com/Utterbackian/Neuromatch2023_Medical_Imaging)**

-- Generative deep learning model using Pytorch to recreate images based on EEG data of subjects viewing said images.
-Used a LSTM to encode and extract features of EEG data and a Deep Convolutional Generative Adversary Network to train and generate images.
+- Created a generative deep learning model using PyTorch to reconstruct the images from 128-channel EEG data.
+- Applied a LSTM model to extract visual features from 20,000 EEG data and inputted the processed data into a Deep Convolutional Generative Adversary Network to train and generate images.
+- Developed model for possible future applications such as allowing the paralyzed to communicate, forensic analysis by identifying suspects, and dream visualization.

 **[ToiFall: Wifi CSI Activity Recognition](https://github.com/EdwardLinS/ToiFall)**